A-iPower SUA7600iED - 6100/7600W Dual Fuel Inverter Generator With Electric Start

 A-iPower’s Fuel Sense technology automatically selects the fuel source (LPG or gasoline) depending on availability and prioritizes LPG.
 Thus, if a propane tank with enough LPG is connected, the generator will automatically use LPG.
 If the propane cylinder valve is closed, or if there is not enough LPG remaining in the tank, the generator will use gasoline.

-With a noise rating of 63 dBA (just slightly more noisy than an office), the inverter generator features a conventional pull-start mechanism, but also a simple and elegant electric starter (battery included).
+Operating with a noise rating of 66 dBA (less noisy than an office), this inverter generator offers two starting options: a simple traditional pull-start mechanism and a no-fuss and convenient electric starter (battery included).

-As for its running time, the SUA7600iED, along with its 3.6 gallons fuel capacity, can run for up to 10 hours with a full tank filled with gasoline (fuel consumption around 0.36 GPH).
-If propane is used, it can operate for up to 9 hours (estimation based on a 20 lbs tank - propane consumption around 0.52 GPH).
+Regarding its running time, the SUA7600iED, with a 3.6 gallons fuel capacity, can operate for up to 10 hours with a full tank of gasoline (fuel consumption around 0.36 GPH).
+When using propane, it can run for up to 11.2 hours (on a 20 lbs tank - propane consumption around 0.42 GPH).

 Outlets